-The LIHTC fee is 7% of the final allocation amount for all applicantsapplications, with 1% paid withdue at the initialtime of final application.
-The initialfinal application feesfee may be refunded, less \$1,000, if a project is withdrawn or otherwise fails to secure a reservation.
+The LIHTC fee is 7% of the final allocation amount for all applications, with 1% due at the time of final application.
+The final application fee may be refunded, less \$1,000, if a project is withdrawn or otherwise fails to secure a reservation.
 No fees are refundable after a reservation has been approved.